samtupy/nvgt/doc/src/appendix/!To do.md

 ### Consider access permissions for subscripting
 NVGT allows a scripter to execute Angelscript code from within their Angelscript code, such as the python eval function.
 The user is given control of what builtin NVGT functions and classes these subscripts have access to, but it's still a bit rough.
 Basically Angelscript provides us with this 32 bit DWORD where we can map certain registered functions to bitflags and restrict access to them if a calling module's access bitmask doesn't include a flag the functions were registered with.
 However this means that we have 32 systems or switches to choose from, so either we need to assign builtin systems to them in a better way, or investigate this feature Angelscript has which is known as config groups and see if we can use them for permission control.
 C++ plugins in particular complicate this issue.

+### Provide user facing pack file encryption
+Currently pack file encryption uses internal methods requiring a user to rebuild NVGT to change the encryption routines, but there is full intention of also adding a `pack.set_encryption` so that users of NVGT can also manage how their packs are encrypted.

 ### get_last_error()
 One area of NVGT that still needs heavy improvement is error handling.
 Some things use exceptions, some libraries have a get_error function, some things may use the backwards compatibility function get_last_error() etc. We need to find a way to unify this as much as possible into one system.